Kevin Newman Player Props: Reds vs. Royals

-Kevin Newman -- hitting .250 with five doubles, three walks and four RBI in his past 10 games -- will be in action for the Cincinnati Reds versus the Kansas City Royals, with Jordan Lyles on the hill, on June 13 at 8:10 PM ET.
+Kevin Newman -- with an on-base percentage of .238 in his past 10 games, 90 points lower than his season-long percentage -- will be in action for the Cincinnati Reds versus the Kansas City Royals, with Daniel Lynch on the mound, on June 14 at 8:10 PM ET.

 Kevin Newman Game Info & Props vs. the Royals